awslabs/aws-deployment-framework/docs/providers-guide.md

   - **By default**, it will trigger on changes using the polling mechanism of CodePipeline.
 Monitoring the S3 object so it can trigger a release when an update took place.
+- *poll_for_changes* - *(Boolean)* default: `True`.
+  - If CodePipeline should poll the repository for changes, defaults to `False` in favor of Amazon EventBridge events.
+As the name implies, when polling for changes it will check the repository for updates every minute or so.
+    This will show up as actions in CloudTrail.
+  - **By default**, it will poll for changes, however, if set to `False`, it will use the event triggered by S3 notification when an update to the s3 object took place.

 ### CodeConnections

 Use CodeConnections as a source to trigger your pipeline.
 The source action retrieves